-General description of the coverage (Mandatory)
+General description of the coverage (Mandatory only if you elect Basic Life Insurance)

 Accidental Death and Dismemberment (AD & D) insurance is provided.
-This means that if, due to an accident occurring while covered, you die or suffer a dismemberment as listed in the table under Table of Losses you may be eligible for benefits.
+This means that if, due to an accident occurring while covered, you die or suffer a dismemberment as listed in the table under Table of Losses, you may be eligible for benefits.
 Any death benefit paid under this coverage is in addition to the Basic Life Insurance coverage.